thellimist/bitses/_analyses/amoveo-demiculus.md

 score: 3
 researcher: demiculus
 date: 2018-05-15
 conclusion: "Tech seems to be strong but the path to market domination is not clear.
-He has some ideas [here](https://www.reddit.com/r/Amoveo/comments/8j91ik/good_tech_but_what_is_the_path_to_market/), so we need to watch & see how it evolves."
+Zack has some ideas here: https://www.reddit.com/r/Amoveo/comments/8j91ik/good_tech_but_what_is_the_path_to_market/ so we need to watch & see how it evolves.\nI believe it will increase in price as people discover this gem."
 ---

 - is not on any exchange, did not do ico